 - vary the line width

-The brief continues with telling the designer how these functions are to be managed by the user.
+The brief continues by telling the designer how these functions are to be managed by the user.
 Here is an example on the steering of a car:

 - The vehicle is to be steered by turning a wheel inside the cabin.